ongniud/arena-map/Readme.txt

-This repo implement a arena based hashmap which can significantly reduce the gc impact.
+This repo implements an arena-based hashmap designed to significantly reduce the impact of garbage collection (GC).

-Sometimes, map are required in a process context, It keeps items' attributes、features of different process stages for later joining/filter/convert.
+In some scenarios, maps are required within a process context to maintain items' attributes and features of different process stages for later joining, filtering, or conversion.
-In this scene, the map may save lots of data but do not need high concurrency, frequent update, once the process finish it can be release.
+In these cases, the map may store a large amount of data but does not require high concurrency or frequent updates.
+Once the process is complete, the map can be released.

-As go is a gc language, frequent memory allocate/release and huge alive memory split may cause significant impact.
+Since Go is a garbage-collected language, frequent memory allocations and releases, maintain huge count memory blocks and pointers, can negatively impact service performance.
-So a arena based map can suite this case .
+An arena-based map is well-suited for this situation, as it minimizes the overhead of memory management.

+- base type are support only, complex type will be support soon.
+- memory align is not support currently due to realism complexity.
+- this arena map won't release the free chunks utils been closed, please global use with cautious.
+- this arena map cost more memory than go standard map but throughput may lower.
+- not concurrently safe , you can wrap it with mutex if needed.

+This repository implements an arena-based hashmap designed to significantly reduce the impact of garbage collection (GC).

+Use Case

+In certain scenarios, a map is needed to store attributes or features of different process stages, which will later be used for operations such as joining, filtering, or converting data.
+In this case, the map may store a large amount of data but does not require high concurrency or frequent updates.
+Once the process is completed, the map can be released.

+Since Go is a garbage-collected language, frequent memory allocations and releases, as well as the fragmentation of large memory blocks, can negatively impact service performance.
+An arena-based map is well-suited for this situation, as it minimizes the overhead of memory management.

+Key Features
+Currently, only basic types are supported; support for complex types will be added in the future.
+Memory alignment is not supported due to implementation complexity.
+This arena-based map does not release free memory chunks until the map is explicitly closed.
+Please use it with caution in a global context.
+The arena map consumes more memory than Go’s standard map, but its throughput may be lower.
+The map is not safe for concurrent access.
+If needed, you can wrap it with a mutex for thread safety.